ppssphysics/UCI_HAR_CourseProject/CodeBook.md

      to rename columns of the binded "all_lab" and "all_set" tables respectively.
    * rename Activity label column in "all_lab" table using descriptive names using the table provided in activity_labels.txt
+     example: Instead of 1 we have WALKING, etc.

 ## 5. Subset table: keep mean and std calculations for each variable